ymolists/website/gitpod/docs/self-hosted/latest/index.md

 - **Gitpod product license** <br />
   To install Gitpod, you need a license which you can get [here](/community-license).

-## Local Preview

-The [Local Preview](./latest/local-preview) provides you with a way to run Gitpod Self-Hosted locally on your machine to be able to experience it without having to spin up a Kubernetes cluster.

 ## Getting Started